 Your yard is probably the largest factor of making or breaking your chances of selling your home, especially when talking about curb appeal.
+Cut that grass! make sure you have the best mower to tackle the job.
+Also, if you’re doing any major projects to upgrade your driveway, use a cement mixer you can find.
 Brown patches, crabgrass, dead trees, weeds everywhere: these all are common oversights from homeowners who are having trouble selling.
 Take the time and effort to make sure your yard looks straight out of a commercial.
 If you need to reseed and fertilize your yard, buy the best possible product.
 If a tree is dead or dying, pay for a company to remove the tree.
 Make sure to plant flowers around the house to give it color and life.
 Additionally, mulch around trees and add unique changes that home buyers will notice and love.
 You can see more landscaping tips here as well.

 - Outdoor Lighting